buschlab/MTB-cbioportal/tools/cbpManager/README.md

 ## Deploy the cbpManager and ShinyProxy via docker-compose:

+IMPORTANT: To change the default study directory to a custom study directory, you have to edit the line 18 of services/shinyproxy/application.yml and replace "/PATH/TO/CUSTOM/STUDY_DIR/" with the path to the study directory.

+**container-volumes: ["/PATH/TO/CUSTOM/STUDY_DIR/:/srv/shiny-server/study/"]**

 To use cbpManager with an authentication system you should deploy cbpManager with ShinyProxy.
 ShinyProxy offers different methods of authentication (see [https://www.shinyproxy.io/configuration/#authentication](https://www.shinyproxy.io/configuration/#authentication)).
 Modify the `authentication` and `users` sections of the `services/shinyproxy/application.yml` file according to the description on the ShinyProxy page.